Read our Autonmous FinOps for Kubernetes datasheet for more information and insights.

-Apache Spark vs Kubernetes?
+Apache Spark versus Kubernetes?
 Or both?
-The past few years have seen a dramatic increase in companies using Spark on Kubernetes (K8s).
+The past few years have seen a dramatic increase in companies deploying Spark on Kubernetes (K8s).
 This isn’t surprising, considering the benefits that K8s brings to the table.
-According to our recent survey, 77% of enterprises are adopting Kubernetes technology to improve their utilization resources and cut down cloud expenses.
+Adopting Kubernetes can help improve resource utilization and reduce cloud expenses, a key initiative in many organizations given today’s economic climate.

-The number of companies that deploy Spark on Kubernetes is growing, fueled by widespread migration to the cloud.
-However, companies should know that running Spark on Kubernetes this way has its downsides.
-Enterprises that run Spark with Kubernetes must be ready to address the challenges that come with this solution.
+Fueled by widespread migration to the cloud, the number of companies that specifically deploy Spark on Kubernetes is growing, with 61 percent of Kubernetes professionals saying that they’re running stateful applications like Spark on K8s.
+However, enterprises that run Spark with Kubernetes must be ready to address the challenges that come with this solution.
 Above all, they need to have observability into their infrastructure and easily optimize multiple aspects of its performance.

 What is Spark on Kubernetes?